Chapter 03: The Naked One

 “We shall see,” she sniffed, turning to keep watch out of the window.
 “In the end, our Light-Father will be the one who decides whether you live or die.”

-“I would like to meet this remarkable Light-Father of yours but you, Rabbit, have already decided that I should live for it was you who opened both my prison door and my heart back at the Great Abbey.
+“I would like to meet this Light-Father of yours but you, Rabbit, have already decided that I should live for it was you who opened both my prison door and my heart back at the Great Abbey.
 You have given me my only chance of salvation just as you gave that same chance to young Brother Kai.”

 “We thought you were a victim,” Rabbit said sharply.
-“We overheard that Schimrian’s thing, Pious, was going to kill you so we thought you were one of us.
+“We heard that Schimrian’s thing, Pious, was going to kill you so we thought you were one of us.
 I may have but a few years but Mother Moss taught me well the meaning of irony.”

 Rabbit grimaced and returned to her vigil as Surl seated herself at the dining-table and spooned some of the tinned soup into her mouth.
 By a miracle, much of the food in the tins had not spoiled but she knew what a risk they were all taking as the tins were over six years old and many were covered in rust and mildew.
 “I had beautiful red hair once,” she sighed.